skip to content

 Students will be considered for registration for the PhD once they:

-1. have successfully completed the requirements for CPGS (above); and
+1. Have successfully completed the requirements for CPGS (above).

-Once upgraded to PhD status, a student concentrates on their PhD thesis.
-In general, the thesis format is either in the form of a book divided into chapters, or of three or more connected articles; in either case, the Faculty has a strict limit of 60,000 words.
+Once upgraded to PhD status, students concentrate on their PhD thesis.
+In general, the thesis format is either a book divided into chapters or three or more connected articles; in either case, the Faculty has a strict limit of 60,000 words.
 As research progresses, there will be opportunities to present work in progress at research workshops attended by Faculty members and research students.
 PhD students will also be required to attend research seminars given by external speakers and Faculty members.

 One to one supervision